-"11:14" molds the seemingly unrelated misfortunes of 10 characters into a satisfying and consistently entertaining whole.
-Dark comedy, which confidently juggles time from multiple and overlapping viewpoints, is a dynamite debut for tyro scripter-helmer Greg Marcks.
+A zippy and sardonic feast of bad decision-making under pressure, “11:14” artfully molds the seemingly unrelated misfortunes of 10 characters into a satisfying and consistently entertaining whole.
+Shot entirely at night, pic’s action takes place during a 40-minute stretch of the same evening on both sides of the title moment.
+Dark comedy, which confidently juggles time from multiple and overlapping viewpoints, is a dynamite debut for tyro scripter-helmer Greg Marcks and a fine addition to the category of incident-packed films set in sleepy towns where nothing allegedly ever happens.
 Pic and helmer’s futures look bright.